 GAAP Dynamics training courses are designed to help leading accounting firms and multinational companies move beyond the training status quo.
 Our courses are continually updated, and new courses are constantly being added, so check back often!
 Below are our courses related to foreign currency matters.

-Unlocking the Puzzle of Accounting for Foreign Currency – Volatility has brought renewed focus to the accounting for foreign currency.
+Foreign Currency: Overview of ASC 830– Volatility has brought renewed focus to the accounting for foreign currency.
 Take a tour of the world with Joe America as you learn all about foreign currency transactions and translations in accordance with ASC Topic 830.

 There are numerous resources available on accounting for foreign currency matters under both ASC 830 under U.S. GAAP, and IAS 21 and IAS 29 under IFRS Standards.
 To save you time searching, we have compiled a list of resources below to assist you in your research and quest to master foreign currency accounting.